Esri/vehicle-commander-java/README.md

 * Uses new directory structure.
 * Bug fixes and performance improvements.

-#### Release Notes
-* To deploy this application, you need to rebuild with your own license string or provide your own license strings via the -license and -exts command line switches.
-* The Buddies and Observations buttons in the main menu currently do nothing.
-In a future release, each of these buttons will be either implemented or removed.
-* Onboard GPS works only on Windows, not on Linux.
-This is a limitation of ArcGIS Runtime 10.1.1.
-* (Linux) Rotating by holding the V and B keys rotates only one step at a time.
-This happens because of a [documented JRE bug](http://bugs.sun.com/view_bug.do?bug_id=4153069) on Linux.
-This issue might be worked around in a future Vehicle Commander release or a future JRE release.
-* Attempting to navigate to an invalid MGRS location can crash Vehicle Commander.
-This is a behavior of ArcGIS Runtime.
-Vehicle Commander attempts to ignore or repair invalid MGRS strings.
-Even if the string matches the basic MGRS patterns or can be made to match, that does not guarantee that the combination of grid zone identifier, 100,000-meter square identification, and easting/northing is valid in the MGRS.
-A future release of ArcGIS Runtime will address this issue.
-* (Linux) When running in undecorated mode (no title bar), application dialogs can pop under the main application and become difficult to access.
-Since the checkbox for changing between decorated and undecorated mode is itself on a dialog, decorated mode is now the default.
-You can use undecorated mode on Linux, but dialogs will be difficult to use.
-* (Linux) If you run the application from a USB drive on a Linux machine, the Runtime deployment (ArcGISRuntime10.1.1 directory) will no longer work on other Linux machines.
-This limitation is documented in the [ArcGIS Runtime 10.1.1 release notes](http://resources.arcgis.com/en/help/runtime-java/concepts/index.html#//01qv00000036000000).
-One solution is to copy the application to the hard drive before running.
-Another solution is to make a backup copy of the ArcGISRuntime10.1.1 directory, especially the ClientLx and LocalServerLx subdirectories.

 ## Detailed Instructions

 This section contains more detailed instructions that will help you learn more about the Vehicle Commander application.
 This part is divided into the following sections: